wnmurphy/wnmurphy.github.io/_posts/2023-08-14-achieving-route-stickiness-in-langchains-multiprompt-router.md

 AI: I'm glad.
 It can be difficult to deal with these things, but it's helpful to talk about.
 I'm here if you need me.
 ```

-This gives the routing feature a winder contextual window, resulting in better conversation continuity and more seamless transitions between destination chains or "modes" of your chatbot.
+This gives the routing feature a wider contextual window which makes it aware of the broader topic of conversation, creating a better sense of continuity and more seamless transitions between destination chains or "modes" of your chatbot.

 ## How to do this